Faq

 Great FAQ…Please be mentally and physically prepared for this blood pumping, nerve racking, adrenalin rushed experience.

 Yes!
-The #1 problem for most hunters is lack of practice!
+The #1 problem for most hunters is lack of practice with their weapon.

 Practice shooting your weapon routinely with the ammunition you WILL use on your hunt.